SANTA CLARA’S COOKIES OR TORTITAS SANTA CLARA

 Tortitas Santa Clara

-So unique are these cookies, that there is special Santa Clara cookie molds to make them in that exact shape in one swift press.
+So unique are these cookies, that there are special Santa Clara cookie molds to make them in that exact shape in one swift press.
 There is also a laborious technique for making the glaze.
 However, I have tested versions galore in my kitchen and I have a genuine and true shortcut that makes any round cookie mold work and an easy way to get the same glaze.

 Traditionally, it is made with Pumpkin Seeds (some companies have gotten away with making the glaze with confectioners sugar, but connoisseurs know not to be tricked!).
 The thing is, since the Colonial era, the Spanish nuns were keen on making the sweets they knew from back home but with Mexican ingredients.
 So the pumpkin seeds took their turn in marzipan instead of almonds, hence the Dulce de Pepita.
 It was a success.
 The next step was to use this sweet to coat a cookie.

 Yet, the laborious part of making the glaze is that pumpkin seeds once hulled are green.
-Be it for their spiritual beliefs, obsession with purity, or wanting to use the same technique as blanching and peeling the almonds for marzipan, the nuns found a way to remove the super thin skins that are completely stuck to the seeds until the seeds reach a shiny ivory white.
+Be it for their spiritual beliefs, obsession with purity, or wanting to use the same technique as blanching and peeling the almonds for marzipan, the nuns found a way to remove the super-thin skins that are completely stuck to the seeds until the seeds reach a shiny ivory white.

 To begin with, hulling the seeds out of the outer thick shell is time-consuming, we are lucky they are sold already hulled.
 This thing of removing the thin green skin just complicates it much further.